 - supply running water and reasonable amounts of hot water at all times, and reasonable heat and air-conditioning or cooling where installed, when required by the seasonal weather.

-A: The landlord does have the right to enter your apartment under certain conditions.
-The landlord may enter the apartment for the following reasons:
+A: Yes.
+In most situations, the landlord has the right to enter your apartment.
+The landlord may enter the apartment:

-Q: What happens if I don’t pay my rent?
+Q: What happens if I don’t pay my rent on time or at all?

 Q: In a monthly lease, can I end the lease by just leaving at the end of a month?

-- Forcible entry and detainer action may also be filed resulting in a court order for you to vacate the property (A.R.S. §33-1377)
+- An eviction action may be filed resulting in a court order for you to vacate the property if you haven’t left before getting notice of breaking the lease (A.R.S. §33-1377).

 Laws may have changed since the last time this article was updated.
 The current and most up-to-date laws can be accessed here.